zinchse/py-avl-tree-visualizer/README.md

-AVLTree implementation with pretty print and built-in search for k-th element
+AVL Tree implementation with pretty visualization and built-in search for k-th element
 ---
 To my surprise, I couldn't find on the Internet any implementation of AVLTree with a nice tree visualization.
 So I've decided to do it (and support of k-th statistics) myself.
 I used as a base the following [implementation](https://github.com/pgrafov/python-avl-tree/blob/master/pyavltree.py).
 Also for a complete understanding of all rotations and other operations, I advise reader to become familiar with the following [article](https://www.geeksforgeeks.org/avl-tree-set-1-insertion/).

 # 📦 Installation